aguywhosaguy/pilot-lua/Roblox-Globals.md

 ### `void print(any...)` **TODO**

-> Prints some output.
-In Waste of Space this likely has been overridden to display output to a screen or as a chat bubble.
-It likely does not do the same thing as it does in regular Roblox code.
+> Prints some output to the server console.
+(Not currently useful)

 ___